Zuytdorp: Western Australian Museum's work

-Harry Bingham and his chief diver Geoff Kimpton were successful in recovering silver and other materials in 1971, as was a team led by Jeremy Green in 1976 and on other occasions.
-On his successful dives Green noted that looting had occurred just prior to his visit and a watchkeeper was installed in a caravan near the wreck.
-The Museum's salvage work ceased in 1981 due to the perceived dangers of working the site, near accidents while using the bush airstrip and the burning of the caravan.
+In 1971, Harry Bingham and his chief diver, Geoff Kimpton, were successful in recovering silver and other materials, as was a team led by Jeremy Green in 1976 and on other occasions.
+On his successful dives, Green noted that looting had occurred just prior to his visit and a watch-keeper was installed in a caravan near the wreck.
+The Museum's salvage work ceased in 1981 due to the perceived dangers of working the site, near accidents while using the bush airstrip, and the burning of the caravan.
 Thereafter a watch-keeper was appointed to guard the site.

-The site, one of the few restricted zones under the Commonwealth Historic Shipwrecks Act 1976 and Underwater Cultural Heritage Act 2018, required a permit to visit and was under regular surveillance.
-A permit is still required.
+The site, one of the few restricted zones under the Commonwealth Historic Shipwrecks Act 1976 and Underwater Cultural Heritage Act 2018, still requires a permit to visit and is under regular surveillance.

-When work recommenced in 1986 led by Michael McCarthy (with the museum's chief diver Geoff Kimpton) it was found that the silver deposit had all but disappeared.
+When work recommenced in 1986, led by Michael McCarthy, with the museum's chief diver Geoff Kimpton, it was found that the silver had all but disappeared.

-Soon after the program entered its multi-disciplinary phase, becoming the first of the Western Australian Museum’s VOC studies to embrace the practice.
+Soon afterwards, the program entered its multi-disciplinary phase, becoming the first of the Western Australian Museum’s VOC studies to embrace the practice.
 Geologist-historian Phillip Playford joined the team, as did pre-historians Sandra Bowdler, Kate Morse, terrestrial historical archaeologists including Fiona Weaver and Tom Pepper Jr., (representing station and Indigenous interests), surveyors, the Department of Land Administration, and artists.
 Oral histories were recorded with station identities, including relatives of the Pepper, Drage, Blood, Mallard and other Indigenous families involved with the wreck.
-Foremost in this new phase was the attention paid to the possibilities of European-Indigenous interaction and the movement of survivors away from the wreck.
+Foremost in that new phase was the attention paid to the possibilities of European-Indigenous interaction, and the movement of survivors away from the wreck.

 Phillip Playford's book, Carpet of Silver: The Wreck of the Zuytdorp was produced as part of the museum's research.
-The book won the Western Australian Premier’s Book Awards when it was first published in 1996.
+Published in 1996, the book won the Western Australian Premier’s Book Award.

 The museums in both Fremantle and at Geraldton presented exhibitions on the wreck, a website, and reports.
 An exhibition was also produced for the Kalbarri heritage centre.
 Due to the logistical difficulties and the advent of Health and Safety legislation, the Zuytdorp in-water program ceased in 2002, though work on land and in the laboratory remains active.

 Historian Bill Bunbury reviewed the wreck and consequences in the chapter A Lost Ship – Lost People: The Zuytdorp Story in the book Caught in Time: Talking Australia History.